mlisi1/anymal_c_simple_description/README.md

 ## Usage

-Load the ANYmal description to the ROS parameter server:

-    roslaunch anymal_c_simple_description load.launch

-To visualize and debug the robot description, start the standalone visualization (note that you have to provide the following additional dependencies: `joint_state_publisher`, `robot_state_publisher`, `rviz`):
+To visualize and debug the robot description, start the standalone visualization (note that you have to provide the following additional dependencies: `joint_state_publisher`, `robot_state_publisher`, `rviz2`):

-    roslaunch anymal_c_simple_description standalone.launch
+    ros2 launch anymal_c_simple_description standalone.launch.py

 ### Launch files

-* **`load.launch`:** Loads the URDF to the parameter server.
-Meant to be included in higher level launch files.

-* **`standalone.launch`:** A standalone launch file that starts RViz and a joint state publisher to debug the description.
+* **`standalone.launch.py`:** A standalone launch file that starts RViz and a joint state publisher to debug the description.